Last updated

 What’s the difference between dynamic ads and feed ads?

 Not a lot.
 Feeds are all about grabbing external data – the products or offers advertised.
 Dynamic ads are pretty much the same.
-But as well as providing a product feed, different copy and creative is supplied.
+But as well as providing a product feed, different copy and creative are supplied.
 Dynamic ads that use feeds allow you to supply many messages, as well as A/B test.
 Potentially, you can use an expansive list of messages for a variety of different audiences.
-With content constantly changed and altered.
+With content constantly changing and altered.

 Use feeds to make your banners dynamic